Register For Our Mailing List

 Negative gearing: quarantined, not killed

 Negative gearing did not die on Budget night.
 It was placed in quarantine, which sounds gentler, right up until the arithmetic is done.
 Since 12 May, commentary has split into two camps: one declaring residential property investment dead, the other insisting nothing has changed because existing holdings are grandfathered and new builds are exempt.
 Both camps are wrong, for the same reason.
 Neither has calculated what quarantining a loss costs.
-This article does the sums, and the answer for a typical investor is about half the tax benefit.
+This article does the sums, and the answer for a typical investor is roughly a quarter of the tax benefit.

 A caveat first: none of this is law yet.
 The measures were announced in the 2026-27 Budget to start on 1 July 2027, and bills change between announcement and assent.
 But the grandfathering line was drawn at 7:30pm on Budget night, so anyone buying today is already living under the proposed rules.